splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Install a private runner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Install Docker.
-For steps, see the docs to install Docker Community Edition for `Mac <https://docs.docker.com/desktop/install/mac-install/>` or for `Windows <https://docs.docker.com/desktop/install/windows-install/>`.
+For steps, see the docs to install Docker Community Edition for :new-page:`Mac <https://docs.docker.com/desktop/install/mac-install/>` or for :new-page:`Windows <https://docs.docker.com/desktop/install/windows-install/>`.

 #.
 Start your Docker container with the following flags: